QuanTomBit/MasteringC/README.md

 > Note: "definition" refers to the place where variables are created, and "declaration" refers to the place where the nature
 > of the variable is stated, but no memory is allocated.

+### Declarations

+All variables must be declared before use.
+Declarations specify a type followed by a list of one or more variables that all share the declared type.
+Declaring variables of the same type on different lines is useful for adding inline comments.
+Variables may also be initialized within their declarations.
+External and static variabls are initialized to 0 by default.
+Automatic variables with no explicit initialization will take on random/garbage values that can cause memory access errors. \
+The qualifier `const` can be added to the beginning of a declaration to signify that its value(s) cannot be changed. `const` can also be added to array arguments for functions to show the function will not alter the array.
+E.g. \

+`int strlen(constchar[]);`

 ## Escape Sequences and Bit Patterns